James Kudooski (real name: Qudus Oko-Osi) is a public speaker, a writer, a poet, and an artist.

 This is number one on my list because your audience ultimately determines how successful your speech is.
 One of the most important things you need to learn as a public speaker is showing respect for your audience.
 If you miss this point, you kill your presentation before you even begin!

 Never—and I repeat ever—make a joke at the expense of your audience!
-Rather, make fun of yourself (if that is necessary anyway).
+Rather, make fun of yourself (if necessary).

 2. Respect Your Audience’s Time